LaunchCodeEducation/web-fundamentals/studios/flicklist/2/README.md

     where the blank is a text box in which the user can type to specify the movie she wants to cross off.

-2. **Handle the form Submission.** Make another method called `CrossOffMovie` with the necessary code to handle incoming submissions and respond appropriately.
+2. **Handle the form submission.** Make another method called `CrossOffMovie` with the necessary code to handle incoming submissions and respond appropriately.
 You should display a confirmation message like:

   > <strike>Star Wars</strike> has been crossed off your Watchlist.